NEW SITE

 Follow this procedure to show the child a sound they don’t already know.
 In this case, it’s the rrrr sound:

-- Remind the child of the cartoon or picture for rrrr in the phonics materials you’re using.
-In this example, a motorcycle is revving up, showing the letter “r” coming out of the exhaust.
+• Remind the child of the cartoon or picture for rrrr in the phonics materials you’re using.
+In this example, a boy is pulling a rag from the dog that’s growling the letter “r.”

 3) The child traces, with their finger, over all the letters in the word.
 (See below for discussion of using pencils.***)